Chard: Etymology

-The word "chard" descends from the 14th-century French carde, from Latin carduus meaning artichoke thistle (or cardoon, including the artichoke).
+The word "chard" descends from the 14th-century French carde, from Latin carduus meaning artichoke thistle (or cardoon which also includes the artichoke) itself.

-The origin of the adjective "Swiss" is unclear, since this coastal plant is native to Sicily, not Switzerland.
+The origin of the adjective "Swiss" is unclear.
 Some attribute the name to it having been first described by a Swiss botanist, either Gaspard Bauhin or Karl Koch (although the latter was German, not Swiss).
-Chard is, however, used in traditional Swiss cuisine, in a dish called capuns from the canton of Grisons.
+Be it as it may chard is used in Swiss cuisine, e.g. in the traditional dish capuns from the canton of Grisons.

 Growth and harvesting

 Chard is a biennial.
-Clusters of chard seeds are usually sown, in the Northern Hemisphere between June and October, depending on the desired harvesting period.
-Chard can be harvested while the leaves are young and tender or after maturity when they are larger and have slightly tougher stems.
-Harvesting is a continuous process, as most species of chard produce three or more crops.
+Clusters of chard seeds are usually sown, in the Northern Hemisphere, between June and October, the exact time depending on the desired harvesting period.
+Chard can be harvested while the leaves are young and tender, or after maturity when they are larger and have slightly tougher stems.
+Harvesting is a continual process, as most species of chard produce three or more crops.

 Cultivars

 Cultivars of chard include green forms, such as 'Lucullus' and 'Fordhook Giant,' as well as red-ribbed forms, such as 'Ruby Chard' and 'Rhubarb Chard.'
 The red-ribbed forms are attractive in the garden, but as a general rule, the older green forms tend to outproduce the colorful hybrids.
-'Rainbow Chard' is a mix of colored varieties often mistaken for a variety unto itself.
+'Rainbow Chard' is a mix of colored varieties often mistaken for a single variety.

 Chard has shiny, green, ribbed leaves, with petioles that range in color from white to yellow to red, depending on the cultivar.